2024 Premier League Darts

 The 2024 Premier League Darts, also known as the BetMGM Premier League Darts for sponsorship reasons, was a darts tournament, organised by the Professional Darts Corporation – the twentieth edition of the tournament.
-The event began on Thursday 1 February 2024, at the Utilita Arena in Cardiff, and finished with the play-offs, at The O_{2} Arena in London on Thursday 23 May 2024.
+The event began on Thursday 1 February 2024, at the Cardiff International Arena in Cardiff, and finished with the play-offs, at The O_{2} Arena in London on Thursday 23 May 2024.

 Michael van Gerwen was the defending champion, after beating Gerwyn Price 11–5 in the 2023 final.
 However, he lost 10–5 to Luke Humphries in the semi-finals.

 Luke Littler won his first major title and his first Premier League title on debut, beating Humphries 11–7 in the final.

 He became the youngest player to win a major PDC tournament and hit a nine-dart finish in the final.

 On night 10, Gerwyn Price also hit a nine-dart finish during his semi-final match against Michael Smith.